 - can be withdrawn at any time

-- cannot be given if a person is impaired by alcohol or drugs, or unconscious
+- if a person is impaired by alcohol or drugs, sleeping or unconscious

-- cannot be given by anyone other than the person participating in the sexual activity
+- by anyone other than the person participating in the sexual activity

-The absence of ‘no’ does not mean ‘yes.’
+Remember, the absence of ‘NO’ does not mean ‘YES’